The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

-Based on the idea of ``local learning and global integration'', DMLON can utilize different learning processes to train several models from distributed data sets, and then produces an integration of learned models that can increase the possibility of achieving higher accuracy, especially on a large-size domain.
+Based on the idea of ``local learning and global integration,'' DMLON can utilize different learning processes to train several models from distributed data sets and then produce an integration of learning models that can increase the possibility of achieving higher accuracy, especially on a large-size domain.
 For example, in federated learning \cite{konevcny2016federated}, the global integration is created by a third-party coordinator other than computing units, which makes networked computing units collaboratively train a machine learning model using their data in security.
-On the other hand, as indicated in \cite{liu2020communication}, such a global integration can also stems from the collective patterns of local learning without external enforcement.
-The key behind this bottom-up integration is that each computing unit is modeled as a self-interested player, who learns the learning model based on the local data set as well as the feedback from its neighbors.
-It has been shown in the paper that by modelling DMLON as a noncooperative game, game-theoretic learning methods lead to a communication-efficient distributed machine learning, where the global outcome is characterized by the Nash equilibrium, resulting from players' self-adaptive behaviors.
+On the other hand, as indicated in \cite{liu2020communication}, such a global integration can also stem from the collective patterns of local learning without external enforcement.
+The key behind this bottom-up integration is that each computing unit is modeled as a self-interested player who learns the learning model based on the local data set and the feedback from its neighbors.
+It has been shown in the paper that by modeling DMLON as a noncooperative game, game-theoretic learning methods lead to a communication-efficient distributed machine learning, where the global outcome is characterized by the Nash equilibrium, resulting from players' self-adaptive behaviors.